 - Turn ordinary animals into monsters that prey on humans: dog-sized rats, killer rabbits, or a pack of rabid mountain lions.
 Give the animals intelligence and set them loose.

 - A twinkling eye can mean many things.
 Write a poem about a twinkle in someone’s eye.

 - What determines an action or person as good or evil?
 Who gets to decide what or who is good or evil?
 Write a personal essay about it.

-- Write about your body.
+- Write a poem about your body.